jlewis-89/Milestone-Project-3/README.md

 As a user I would like to be the only one who can edit or delte my ideas

 ### Data Schema
+MongoDb was selected to provide the backend data storage due to the ease of use and available resources.
+I was also better able to integrate MongoDB into my IDE making it a better development choice.
 * Users Collection:
 * Attributes:
 - username: A unique identifier for each user.